majkaelaholt/money-nest/README.md

 # Money Nest

-Money Nest is a personal budgeting, debt, and cashflow planning app built for paycheck-to-paycheck money management.
+Money Nest is a personal budgeting, debt, calendar, and cashflow planning app built for real-life paycheck-to-paycheck money management.

-Current version: `money-nest-v2-166`
+Current version: `money-nest-v2-171`

-## Important Notes
+## Important Project Notes

+* App is hosted with GitHub Pages.
+* Desktop layout should mostly stay the same unless specifically requested.
+* iPhone/mobile layout can look different and more app-like.
-### Data is saved in the browser
+* Data is saved locally in browser storage.
+* Supabase manual cloud save/load works.
+* Auto-sync should be treated carefully and not rushed without conflict protection.
+* Keep JSON backup/import/export available as the safety backup.
+* Keep CSV import/export compatibility when adding new fields.
+* Always package updates as the next versioned zip.

+## Data Storage

-Money Nest currently saves data in browser storage.
+Money Nest data is saved per:

-This means data is tied to the same:

 * device
 * browser
 * website URL

 Closing the browser or shutting down the computer should not delete data.
-However, clearing browser/site data can remove saved Money Nest data.

-### GitHub hosts the app, not the data
+Data may be lost if browser/site storage is cleared.

+## GitHub vs Data

-GitHub Pages hosts the app files, such as:
+GitHub Pages hosts the app files:

 * `index.html`
 * `app.js`